 Go into your marketing tab, scroll down to email.

 Create a new email and select a template from the list.

 Write a compelling email that’s quick and to the point.

 Utilizing the examples will give you a great starting point within the emails to start testing from there and improving as the metrics start coming in.

-You want to have high click through rates onto your landing page to purchase the trail, as well as a high open rate.
+You want to have high click-through rates on your landing page to purchase the trail, as well as a high open-rate.

-Look forward into the conclusion to see how you can start creating workflows and winning lead scoring systems to make sure that you’re continuously nurturing your leads and increasing your close rate.
+Later on, we discuss how you can start creating workflows and winning lead scoring systems to ensure you’re continuously nurturing your leads and increasing your close rate.